DamianOrtiz/ETH-Pool-rewards/README.md

-# ETH-Pool-rewards
-Eth Pool rewards challenge
+# Eth Pool

-> Simple contract to stake ETH to a pool and get rewards for staking, with the asumption that rewards are deposited only once per cycle.
+> Simple contract to stake eth to a pool and get rewards for staking.

+# Assumptions

+- Rewards are deposited only once per cycle.

 # Algorithm

-- Users are allocated a rewardDiscount when they stake ETH.
+- Users are allocated an rewardDiscount when they stake eth.
 - The rewardDiscount is deducted from their holdings once they unstake.

 # Deployment